thomasbuncuga/thomasbuncuga/README.md

 - Hi, I’m @thomasbuncuga
-- I’m interested in technology and in innovation -Currently building in web3
+- Interested in technology and in innovation
 -  You can reach me in https://www.linkedin.com/in/thomas-buncuga-068422215/

 <!---